Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 - **A validation layer.** A function that inspects model output before it reaches a user — checks the JSON schema, rejects hallucinated fields, flags responses that cite sources that don't exist.
 - **A failure log.** A README documenting three specific cases where your AI system (or a public tool you evaluated) produced something wrong, how you caught each one, and what you changed.
 This option requires no original coding and still proves verification skill.

 Make it concrete: say your RAG feature summarizes incident reports.
 Your eval set includes 40 reports with known answers.
 On test 17, the model invents a date.
 Your validator rejects it, logs the miss, and you tighten the retrieval window.
-That's the story a hiring manager remembers.
+That’s the story a hiring manager remembers.

 Whichever you pick, the artifact says something no chatbot demo can say: this person doesn't just use the tool — this person can be accountable for it.
 That's the seat companies are consolidating around.
 That's the one-person-doing-three-jobs profile.
 Prove you're it.

 #### Day 5: Rewrite your LinkedIn headline and About section

 Recruiters don't browse LinkedIn.
 They search it, using the same words that appear in their job postings.
 If your headline says "Veteran | Aspiring Developer | Open to Work," you are invisible in every one of those searches — "veteran" isn't a search term recruiters use for engineering roles, "aspiring" is a self-disqualification, and "open to work" is a toggle, not a keyword.
-If you're not a veteran, the same rule applies: lead with the role, stack, and one differentiator tied to outcomes.
+If you’re not a veteran, the same rule applies: lead with the role, stack, and one differentiator tied to outcomes.

 The headline formula: target role + stack + one differentiator.